Best Pillows for Side Sleepers: Reviews and Buyer’s Guide

 How many pillows should a side sleeper use?

 You should always sleep with only one pillow below your head, but side sleepers can also benefit by throwing a pillow between their knees.
-Sleeping with a knee pillow or body pillow between your knees prevents your top leg from falling out of alignment and the lower back from twisting.
+Sleeping with a knee pillow or memory foam body pillow between your knees prevents your top leg from falling out of alignment and the lower back from twisting.
 Side sleeping with a body pillow is also helpful if you’re trying to transition from stomach to side sleeping.

 What pillow firmness is best for side sleepers?

 Side sleepers usually find medium pillows the most comfortable because they give the head some cushion without causing the neck to fall out of alignment.
 Too-firm pillows can lead to morning headaches, while too-soft pillows can lead to neck pains.
+Some pillows come with sleep trials or return policies, giving side sleepers time to gauge if the feel is right for them.

 Did You Find Your Next Pillow?